cgdonzalezr/otr_adj_model_flow_proposal/README.md

-# otr_ln_master_table
+# otr_adj_model_flow_proposal

-This project aims to create a master table for OTR and LN data, including the LexisNexis Data.
+This project aims to retrain the ORT adjudication model with a new definition of segments and flow according to some insights found during the monitoring framework implementation.

 ## 11/18/2024 8:30 AM